MASQ-Project/ClusterTool/USAGE.md

 If nodes are started in an acceptable order, the `start` command will call the relevant `instance.py` function: `start_node` (sending in the `node-0` node descriptor).

-The first thing `start` does is remove any existing `SubstratumNode.log` file.
+The first thing `start` does is remove any existing `MASQNode.log` file.
 This is to ensure that the log will only contain the current node descriptor.

-Once the previous log is removed, SubstratumNode is started with the following parameters:
+Once the previous log is removed, MASQNode is started with the following parameters:
 - `--dns-servers 1.1.1.1`
 - `--log-level trace`
 - `--data-directory /tmp`